liaoherui/StrainAMR/README.md

 # StrainAMR

 StrainAMR is a learning-based framework for predicting antimicrobial resistance (AMR) from bacterial genomes while exposing the genetic features that drive resistance.
-The toolkit combines k‑mers, single nucleotide variants (SNVs) and protein clusters to build an interpretable classifier and highlight meaningful feature pairs through attention and SHAP interaction scores.
+The toolkit combines k‑mers, single nucleotide variants (SNVs) and protein clusters to build an interpretable multi-modal transformer classifier and highlight meaningful feature pairs through attention and SHAP interaction scores.

 ## Key Capabilities